 In This Article

-There are a lot of beauty benefits and myths surrounding petroleum jelly.
-Which makes us wonder: What's fact and what's fiction?
+Since there are so many beauty benefits and myths surrounding petroleum jelly, it makes us wonder: What's actually fact and what's fiction?
 To find out, we chatted with a board-certified dermatologist and a cosmetic chemist, consulted recent research, and dug deep to learn about the origins of petroleum, all its intended uses, and whether or not it's safe to use on your skin.
-So, what're you waiting for?
 Keep scrolling for the full run-down on all things petroleum.

 What Is Petroleum Jelly?